rystanley/genepopedit/README.md

 **path** | the path to directory where the BGC files will be saved.

 #### genepop_treemix.R
 * Convert Genepop to format required for first step in [TREEMIX](https://bitbucket.org/nygcresearch/treemix/wiki/Home) conversion.
+For the time being, this function only works with **Plink 1.9**.
+Use of Plink 2.0 will create function issues.

 [_example use_](#genepoptreemix)